-Successful graduates of the Graphic Design certificate program will be able to add to their professional portfolio.
-They will be prepared for continued growth in their career field and for entry-level jobs in advertising agencies, printing companies, publishing firms and companies that maintain in-house graphic design departments.
-Co/prerequisite requirements for courses listed in the certificate will be handled on a case-by-case basis.
+Add to your professional portfolio through the Graphic Design certificate program!
+The program will prepare you for continued growth in your career field and for entry-level jobs in advertising agencies, printing companies, publishing firms and companies that maintain in-house graphic design departments.